cosmos/ibc-rs/crates/ibc/README.md

 See documentation on [docs.rs][docs-link].

-## Third-party apps
+## Third-party clients

-Here, we list IBC third-party apps that are compatible with ibc-rs.
+Here, we list IBC third-party clients that are compatible with ibc-rs.
 You should always audit the implementation of any third-party crate.
-If you have an app that you'd like to be added to this list, please open a PR!
+If you have a client that you'd like to be added to this list, please open a PR!

 + [ICS 6: Solomachine](https://github.com/octopus-network/ics06-solomachine) by Octopus Network